-Heat-not-burn products, also known as heated tobacco products, only heat tobacco within a specific temperature range not exceeding 400 °C usually using an electronic heat-control system to prevent it from burning.
+Heat-not-burn products, also known as heated tobacco products, only heat tobacco within a specific temperature range, below that of tobacco combustion, usually using an electronic heat-control system to prevent it from burning.
 The heating process generates a nicotine-containing aerosol.
 And since the tobacco does not burn, the levels of harmful chemicals in the aerosol can be significantly reduced compared to cigarette smoke.
 This, of course, has to be scientifically substantiated product by product.

 Combustion requires three elements: a fuel source, like tobacco; oxygen, found in air, and heat to initiate the self-sustaining, heat-generating reaction.
 The combustion of tobacco in a cigarette results in the formation of smoke, heat, and ash.
 The high heat associated with combustion leads to the breakdown of the tobacco and the smoke created is composed of thousands of chemicals, many of them toxicants.

 It seemed inevitable to burn wood in a fireplace to heat a room, but nowadays there are several alternatives to do it.
 In the same way, it is no longer necessary to burn tobacco to release nicotine and flavors as alternatives have been introduced.
 In the case of heated tobacco products by eliminating the combustion of tobacco, the levels of harmful and potentially harmful toxicants in the generated aerosol of these alternatives can be reduced significantly compared to cigarette smoke.